brotatotes/bht-automation/bht gen 3/Luke/Chapter 5/Luke 5 14 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:15:17
+- Timestamp: 12-25-2023 20:33:04
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 92
+- BHT Word Count: 91
-- BHT Commentary Usage: 33.82%
+- BHT Commentary Usage: 38.71%
-- BHT Quality Score: 1.096271996093424
+- BHT Quality Score: 1.132532526317529
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (68):
+- ChatGPT injected words (62):
-	['a', 'advice', 'after', 'and', 'are', 'as', 'authority', 'but', 'cleansing', 'commanded', 'compliance', 'directly', 'disclose', 'follow', 'for', 'found', 'general', 'given', 'go', 'group', 'healing', 'him', 'in', 'indicates', 'instruction', 'instructions', 'intended', 'jesus', 'leprosy', 'limited', 'man', 'mark', 'matthew', 'medical', 'military', 'miracle', 'miraculous', 'not', 'of', 'or', 'orders', 'particular', 'prescribed', 'priest', 'priests', 'process', 'pronoun', 'rather', 'resembling', 's', 'serve', 'shared', 'similar', 'source', 'suggesting', 'testimony', 'that', 'the', 'their', 'them', 'this', 'to', 'use', 'validating', 'was', 'with', 'witnesses', 'would']
+	['a', 'about', 'and', 'antecedent', 'anyone', 'as', 'clear', 'command', 'commanded', 'direct', 'directly', 'emphasized', 'encounter', 'evidence', 'following', 'for', 'fulfill', 'go', 'he', 'healed', 'healing', 'him', 'himself', 'importance', 'in', 'instead', 'instructed', 'instructions', 'is', 'jesus', 'language', 'leper', 'leviticus', 'like', 'man', 'might', 'military', 'miracle', 'not', 'of', 'offer', 'outlined', 'prescribed', 'present', 'priests', 'provide', 'purpose', 'requirements', 's', 'sacrifices', 'strong', 'tell', 'testimony', 'the', 'them', 'this', 'though', 'through', 'to', 'using', 'was', 'with']
-- ChatGPT injected words (significant words only) (45):
+- ChatGPT injected words (significant words only) (38):
-	['advice', 'authority', 'cleansing', 'commanded', 'compliance', 'directly', 'disclose', 'follow', 'found', 'general', 'given', 'group', 'healing', 'indicates', 'instruction', 'instructions', 'intended', 'jesus', 'leprosy', 'limited', 'man', 'mark', 'matthew', 'medical', 'military', 'miracle', 'miraculous', 'orders', 'particular', 'prescribed', 'priest', 'priests', 'process', 'pronoun', 'resembling', 's', 'serve', 'shared', 'similar', 'source', 'suggesting', 'testimony', 'use', 'validating', 'witnesses']
+	['antecedent', 'clear', 'command', 'commanded', 'direct', 'directly', 'emphasized', 'encounter', 'evidence', 'following', 'fulfill', 'healed', 'healing', 'importance', 'instead', 'instructed', 'instructions', 'jesus', 'language', 'leper', 'leviticus', 'like', 'man', 'military', 'miracle', 'offer', 'outlined', 'prescribed', 'present', 'priests', 'provide', 'purpose', 'requirements', 's', 'sacrifices', 'strong', 'tell', 'testimony']

 ### Logs
-- Attempt 1 BHT: After Jesus healed the man with leprosy, He sternly instructed him to not tell anyone but to go and show himself to the priest.
-This command was given with great authority, like military orders or a prescription from a physician.
-The man was to go immediately and demonstrate his cleansing before the priests, just as the law of Moses commanded.
-This act would serve as a testimony to them, validating the miraculous healing that had taken place.
-The use of the pronoun them indicates that this testimony was not just for a specific group, but for anyone who needed to witness the power of God.
-The similar instructions given in Mark and Matthew confirm the interdependence of these accounts.
+- Attempt 1 BHT: After Jesus healed the leper, he gave the man a strong, direct order, telling him not to speak of the healing to anyone he might happen upon.
+Instead, Jesus instructed the man to go and present himself to the priests as a testimony.
+This change from narrative to direct address adds emphasis to Jesus' command.
+The purpose of this command was to provide evidence to the people, although there is no clear antecedent for the use of them in the context.
+The man was to follow the requirements set forth by Moses in Leviticus 14 and offer the necessary cleansing sacrifices to the priests as a testimony of his healing.
-- 🔄 Luke 5:14 (attempt 1, 119 words, 39.24% quotes quality score: 1.0881272825705626, V2 normalized quality score: 27.52, commentator tiers 1-3: 42.68%, 0.0%, 57.32%)
+- 🔄 Luke 5:14 (attempt 1, 109 words, 39.71% quotes quality score: 1.2522461708252313, V2 normalized quality score: 32.98, commentator tiers 1-3: 44.89%, 0.0%, 55.11%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: After healing the man with leprosy, Jesus charged him with a strong word, instructing him not to tell anyone about the miracle but to go and present himself to the priest as a testimony according to the law of Moses.
-This direct address to the man indicated a sense of urgency and importance.
-The use of the pronoun them in the phrase a testimony unto them suggests that the testimony was not limited to a specific group but intended for all to witness the power of God.
-This instruction is echoed by both Mark and Matthew, demonstrating the interconnectedness of these accounts.
+- Attempt 2 BHT: Jesus, using strong, military-like language, commanded the healed leper not to tell anyone he might encounter about the miracle.
+Instead, Jesus instructed him to go directly to the priests and present himself as a testimony.
+This direct command emphasized the importance of following through with the instructions.
+Though the antecedent for them is not clear, the purpose of this command was to provide evidence of the man's healing.
+The man was to fulfill the requirements outlined in Leviticus 14 and offer the prescribed sacrifices to the priests as a testimony.
-- 🔄 Luke 5:14 (attempt 2, 102 words, 38.81% quotes quality score: 1.1069169869358526, V2 normalized quality score: 28.15, commentator tiers 1-3: 54.43%, 0.0%, 45.57%)
+- 🔄 Luke 5:14 (attempt 2, 91 words, 38.71% quotes quality score: 1.132532526317529, V2 normalized quality score: 29.0, commentator tiers 1-3: 40.05%, 0.0%, 59.95%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: After healing the man with leprosy, Jesus strictly commanded him not to share the miracle, but rather to go straight to the priest and offer the prescribed cleansing sacrifices as a testimony.
-The forceful language used in this command conveyed a sense of urgency and importance.
-By following this directive, the man would be fulfilling the requirements outlined in the Law of Moses, serving as a testimony to the priests and showcasing the miraculous healing that had taken place.
-This instruction is echoed in the accounts of Mark and Matthew, underscoring their interconnectedness.
+- Attempt 3 BHT: After Jesus healed the leper, he gave the man a direct command, using strong language akin to military orders.
+Jesus instructed the man to refrain from speaking of the healing to anyone he might meet, but rather to go and present himself to the priests as a testimony.
+This change to direct address highlights the importance of the command.
+The purpose of this instruction was to provide evidence, though the specific audience for the testimony is not clear.
+The man was to follow the guidelines outlined in Leviticus 14 and offer the appropriate sacrifices to the priests as evidence of his cleansing.
-- 🔄 Luke 5:14 (attempt 3, 93 words, 35.38% quotes quality score: 1.0202262245232936, V2 normalized quality score: 25.27, commentator tiers 1-3: 42.3%, 0.0%, 57.7%)
+- 🔄 Luke 5:14 (attempt 3, 101 words, 38.1% quotes quality score: 1.111875149402677, V2 normalized quality score: 28.31, commentator tiers 1-3: 42.45%, 0.0%, 57.55%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus charged the man He healed of leprosy not to reveal the miracle but to go directly to the priest and present himself as a testimony.
-This command was given with authority, compared to military or medical orders.
-The man was to follow the ceremonial requirements of the Law of Moses, offering the prescribed sacrifices.
-By doing so, he would serve as a testimony to the priests and demonstrate the power of God's healing.
-This instruction is found in the parallel accounts of Mark and Matthew, highlighting their shared source.
+- Attempt 4 BHT: After healing the leper, Jesus issued a strong, military-like command to the man, instructing him not to tell anyone he might happen upon about the miracle.
+Instead, Jesus directed him to go and present himself to the priests, a change from the narrative to direct address that emphasizes the significance of the command.
+The purpose behind this instruction was to provide testimony.
+The man was to comply with the requirements set out by Moses, offering the appropriate sacrifices to the priests as evidence of his healing.
-- 🔄 Luke 5:14 (attempt 4, 91 words, 34.38% quotes quality score: 1.0461350025558087, V2 normalized quality score: 26.13, commentator tiers 1-3: 39.46%, 0.0%, 60.54%)
+- 🔄 Luke 5:14 (attempt 4, 87 words, 41.67% quotes quality score: 1.1267421165060014, V2 normalized quality score: 28.81, commentator tiers 1-3: 41.61%, 0.0%, 58.39%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: After healing the man with leprosy, Jesus commanded him not to disclose the miracle, but rather go directly to the priest and follow the prescribed cleansing process.
-This instruction was given with authority, resembling military orders or medical advice.
-The man's compliance with the instructions would serve as a testimony to the priests, validating the miraculous healing.
-The use of the pronoun them indicates that this testimony was not limited to a particular group, but intended for general witnesses.
-Similar instructions are found in Mark and Matthew, suggesting their shared source.
+- Attempt 5 BHT: After healing the leper, Jesus strictly charged the man, using forceful military-like language, not to speak of the miraculous healing to anyone he might encounter.
+Instead, Jesus commanded him to go directly to the priests and show himself, serving as a testimony.
+This change from the narrative to direct address highlights the importance of the command.
+The purpose of this instruction was to provide evidence, although the specific audience for this testimony is not specified.
+The man was to follow the required steps outlined in Leviticus 14 and offer the necessary sacrifices to the priests as proof of his cleansing.
-- 🔄 Luke 5:14 (attempt 5, 92 words, 33.82% quotes quality score: 1.096271996093424, V2 normalized quality score: 27.79, commentator tiers 1-3: 45.9%, 0.0%, 54.1%)
+- 🔄 Luke 5:14 (attempt 5, 100 words, 35.82% quotes quality score: 1.121889288608563, V2 normalized quality score: 28.65, commentator tiers 1-3: 42.55%, 0.0%, 57.45%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 5:14 bht prompt v0.8 (92 words, 33.82% quotes)
+- ✅ Luke 5:14 bht prompt v0.8 (91 words, 38.71% quotes)
-- quality score: 1.096271996093424, V2 normalized quality score: 27.79, commentator tiers 1-3: 45.9%, 0.0%, 54.1%)
+- quality score: 1.132532526317529, V2 normalized quality score: 29.0, commentator tiers 1-3: 40.05%, 0.0%, 59.95%)